awsdocs/aws-iot-sitewise-user-guide/doc_source/expression-temporal-functions.md

 In [metrics](metrics.md) only, you can use the following functions that return values based on timestamps of data points\.

-Temporal function arguments must be properties from the local asset model\.
+Temporal function arguments must be properties from the local asset model or nested expressions\.
 This means that you can't use properties from child asset models in temporal functions\.
-You also can't use expressions as arguments to temporal functions\.

 You can use nested expressions in temporal functions\.
 When you use nested expressions, the following rules apply:
 + Each argument can have only one variable\.